-- 1. Practice inductive and deductive reasoning in written or oral - Integrate support for ideas into an argument structure. - 3.
+- 1. Practice inductive and deductive reasoning in written or oral contexts. - 2.
+Integrate support for ideas into an argument structure. - 3.
 Identify formal and informal fallacies of language in thought.
+One course from the following:

 Communication Studies 2, 3

 English 1B, 1C